 You should check the Index Coverage report regularly to catch any mistakes in crawling and indexing your pages.
 Generally, try to check the report at least once a month.

 But, if you make any significant changes to your site, like adjusting the layout, URL structure, or conducting a site migration, monitor the results more often to spot any negative impact.
-Then, I recommend visiting the report at least once a week and paying particular attention to the Excluded status.
+Then, I recommend visiting the report at least once a week and paying particular attention to the Not indexed status.

 URL Inspection tool

-Before diving into the specifics of each status in the Index Coverage report, I want to mention one other tool in the Search Console that will give you valuable insight into your crawled or indexed pages.
+Before diving into the specifics of each status in the Index Coverage (Page indexing) report, I want to mention one other tool in the Search Console that will give you valuable insight into your crawled or indexed pages.

-URL inspection tool provides details about Google’s indexed page version.
+URL inspection tool provides details regarding if:

 You can find it in Google Search Console in a search bar at the top of the page.